Knee replacement, also called arthroplasty, is a surgical procedure to replace a knee damaged by disease or injury.

 - Ease knee pain and disability due to arthritis or previous severe knee injury

 Recovery may take several weeks to months depending on your overall health.

 Do You Need a Knee Replacement?

 Listen to a podcast: Learn about your knee treatment options.

-Your doctor will make a cut in your skin and remove the damaged cartilage and bone will be removed.
-Your doctor will then place position the artificial joint and cement it within the bone.
-A drain will be left in to allow extra fluid to flow out.
+Your doctor will make a cut in your skin, remove the damaged cartilage and bone.
+Your doctor will then place the artificial joint and cement it within the bone.
+A drain will allow extra fluid to flow out.